This post contains affiliate links for your convenience. View our full disclosure policy here.

-Creating the Sun Catchers
+Botanical Sun Catchers

-- Flower Petals — the more variety, the better!
+- Flower petals – the more variety, the better!

-- Paper Plates
+- Paper plates

-- Hole Punch
+- Hole punch

-- Pipe Cleaners or Yarn (for hanging – you will definitely want to hang these up!)
+- Pipe cleaners or yarn for hanging (You will definitely want to hang these up!)

-Cut out the center of a paper plate and attach the clear shelf liner to the back with the sticky side facing the front of the plate.
+To begin, cut out the center of a paper plate and attach the clear shelf liner to the back with the sticky side facing the front of the plate.

 Invite students to arrange bits of flower petals and leaves onto the shelf liner.
-This would be a great time to explore patterns, compare and contrast different types of flowers, and work on developing fine-motor skills!
+This would be a great time to explore patterns, compare and contrast different types of flowers, and work on developing fine motor skills!

 Once the students have arranged the flower petals and leaves, cover their designs with another layer of clear shelf liner (cut to fit inside the paper plate).
 Use a hole punch to make two holes near the top of the plate, and attach some yarn or a pipe cleaner for hanging.

-More Nature Learning Activities to Explore:
+More Nature Learning Activities to Explore

 - Pond Life Activities for Kids

-- Planting With Kids (free “parts of a plant” printable)
+- Planting With Kids (free “Parts of a Plant” printable)

 - 5 Tips for Exploring Nature with Kids